El Dorado County Academic Decathlon Competition

 Winning students receive medals – gold, silver and bronze.
 The winning team from our county competition travels to state competition.
 Teams who win state competitions go on to compete at the national level.

 Funding for the El Dorado County Academic Decathlon comes from community sponsors and from the general fund of El Dorado Union High School District.
-The El Dorado County Office of Education funds a part-time administrative assistant.
+The El Dorado County Office of Education funds a part-time program assistant.